Participants

 What is PET?

 Similar to an fMRI, PET scans are a way to take pictures of your brain.
 PET is able to examine brain functioning a step further by using a radiotracer to track specific brain processes on a molecular level.
-The PET scan itself is safe and painless; however, participants must receive and IV and arterial line throughout their scan in order for us to capture complete and accurate measures.
-If you know yourself to be claustrophobic or sensitive with blood draws, please feel welcome to contact Victoria Hart-Derrick (victoria.hart-derrick@yale.edu) to discuss scan details further and accommodate your needs.
+The PET scan itself is safe and painless; however, participants must receive an IV and arterial line throughout their scan in order for us to capture complete and accurate measures.
+If you know yourself to be claustrophobic or sensitive with blood draws, please feel welcome to contact our lab (uplift@yale.edu) to discuss scan details further and accommodate your needs.

 What questions will I be asked?